ClusterCockpit/cc-metric-collector/internal/metricRouter/README.md

 If the MetricRouter should buffer metrics of intervals in a MetricCache, this option specifies the number of past intervals that should be kept.
 If `num_cache_intervals = 0`, the cache is disabled.
 With `num_cache_intervals = 1`, only the metrics of the last interval are buffered.

 A `num_cache_intervals > 0` is required to use the `interval_aggregates` option.

+# The `hostname_tag` option

+By default, the router tags metrics with the hostname for all locally created metrics.
+The default tag name is `hostname`, but it can be changed if your organization wants anything else

+# The `max_forward` option

+Every time the router receives a metric through any of the channels, it tries to directly read up to `max_forward` metrics from the same channel.
+This was done as the router thread would go to sleep and wake up with every arriving metric.
+The default are `50` metrics at once and `max_forward` needs to greater than `1`.

 # The `rename_metrics` option